ibanFR/feature-flags-demo/README.md

 # FEATURE FLAGS DEMO PROJECT
-//write an intro for the project
-//what is the project about
-//what is the project for
-//what is the project's purpose
-//what is the project's goal

 This is a demo project to showcase integration with feature flag on a Java project.